MusiCurate, one year of The Classical Guitar Magazine

 One year of MusiCurate, The Classical Guitar Magazine!

-It has been an absolutely incredible journey since we launched our very first issue exactly one year ago.
-Today, we are beyond thrilled to present our seventh issue, kicking off 2026 and Volume 2 with a massive leap forward in creative energy.
-If you notice the magazine feels significantly more substantial in your hands or on your screen, you are absolutely right.
-We have officially expanded by 50 percent, growing from 40 pages to a robust 60 pages.
-Alongside this exciting expansion, the magazine has been freshly energized with a stunning visual rebrand spearheaded by our brilliant colleague, Praise, who handles our design and layout.
+It has been an incredible journey since we launched our first issue one year ago.
+Today we present our seventh issue, opening 2026 and Volume 2 with a leap forward in creative energy.
+If the magazine feels more substantial in your hands or on your screen, you are right: we have expanded by 50 per cent, growing from 40 pages to 60.
+Alongside the expansion, the magazine has been refreshed with a visual redesign led by our colleague Praise, who handles design and layout.

-This latest edition is packed with exclusive interviews, insightful educational columns, and deep dives into the lives of the artists who are shaping the classical guitar world today.
+This edition is packed with exclusive interviews, educational columns and deep dives into the lives of the artists shaping the classical guitar world today.
 From the legacy of a British composing giant to the rich cultural tapestry of Filipino folk music, this issue has something for every classical guitar enthusiast.
-Let us take a look inside.
+Here is a look inside.

 The Cover Story: The Volterra Project Trio and a Luthier's Legacy

-Gracing our cover for Volume 2, Issue 1, is the Volterra Project Trio, featuring the extraordinary talents of Antigoni Goni, Luca Isolani, and Maarten Vandenbemden.
-Spearheaded by Antigoni, this trio is a beautiful expansion of the Volterra Project Summer Guitar Institute that began in 2007.
+Gracing our cover for Volume 2, Issue 1, is the Volterra Project Trio: Antigoni Goni, Luca Isolani and Maarten Vandenbemden.
+Spearheaded by Antigoni, the trio grew out of the Volterra Project Summer Guitar Institute, which began in 2007.

 In an exclusive interview, the trio discusses their evolution as a group and the deeply personal tributes behind their latest musical adventures.
-Maarten notes that their formation was organic.
-He states, "I don't think playing as a trio was something we ever consciously decided to do.
+Maarten notes that their formation was organic: "I don't think playing as a trio was something we ever consciously decided to do.
 It was more of a 'happy coincidence.'"

-The trio is now pushing the boundaries of the guitar ensemble with their album Parole in Musica, where they masterfully translate iconic stage and screen masterpieces, like Bernstein's West Side Story and Ravel's Ma Mère l'Oye, into a breathtaking orchestral experience for three classical guitars.
+The trio is now pushing the boundaries of the guitar ensemble with their album Parole in Musica, translating iconic stage and screen masterpieces, including Bernstein's West Side Story and Ravel's Ma Mère l'Oye, into an orchestral experience for three classical guitars.

 The Enduring Legacy of John W. Duarte

-This issue features a massive three-part tribute highlighting the vast contributions of British composer John W. Duarte (1919-2004).
-Duarte was a remarkable figure whose career uniquely bridged science and music.
+This issue features a three-part tribute to the contributions of British composer John W. Duarte (1919-2004), a remarkable figure whose career bridged science and music.
 Trained as a chemist, he turned to music full-time in 1969 and composed over 150 works for guitar and lute.

-His son, Christopher Duarte, contributes a fascinating article on his father's legacy.
-Christopher has taken on the monumental task of editing and publishing his father's works, despite a unique challenge.
-Christopher admits, "I am not a guitarist and have never played the instrument; my main occupation was around choral music."
-He shares the trials of finding more than 450 mistakes in original scores, highlighting that his father "wasn't a great proofreader" and often played what was in his head rather than what was on the page.
+His son, Christopher Duarte, contributes an article on his father's legacy.
+Christopher has taken on the task of editing and publishing his father's works despite a unique challenge.
+He admits, "I am not a guitarist and have never played the instrument; my main occupation was around choral music."
+He shares the trials of finding more than 450 mistakes in original scores, noting that his father "wasn't a great proofreader" and often played what was in his head rather than what was on the page.

-Complementing Christopher's piece, we feature interviews with two world-class guitarists who have recently released albums of Duarte's work.
+Complementing Christopher's piece, we interview two world-class guitarists who have recently released albums of Duarte's work.
 Colombian guitarist Francisco Correa discusses his album Songs from Beyond, a collection of Duarte's jazz arrangements.
-Correa was drawn to the balance between fidelity and reinvention in Duarte's work.
-He says, "When I came across Duarte's collection of over 50 jazz and popular song arrangements, I felt as though I had opened a hidden chest of treasures."
+Correa was drawn to the balance between fidelity and reinvention: "When I came across Duarte's collection of over 50 jazz and popular song arrangements, I felt as though I had opened a hidden chest of treasures."

 We also speak with Argentine classical guitarist Daniela Rossi, who collaborated directly with Christopher Duarte on her album Homages.
-Rossi, who is based in Cambridge, UK, provides insight into how personal connections shape a recording.
-She also details her separate, ongoing collaboration with composer Dušan Bogdanović, revealing that he approached her after hearing her play his Sonata No. 1 at a competition.
+Rossi, based in Cambridge, U.K., provides insight into how personal connections shape a recording, and details her ongoing collaboration with composer Dušan Bogdanović, who approached her after hearing her play his Sonata No. 1 at a competition.

 A Spotlight on the Philippines: Tradition Meets the Global Stage

-We are proud to continue our focus on the Philippines with two inspiring artist profiles and an exclusive arrangement of a traditional Filipino folk melody.
+We continue our focus on the Philippines with two artist profiles and an exclusive arrangement of a traditional Filipino folk melody.

 We also sit down with Bernardo Soler, a Filipino-Australian guitarist whose dream is to celebrate Filipino identity on the world stage.
-Soler provides a beautiful explanation of traditional Filipino vocal genres, specifically harana and kundiman, and how he adapts them for the guitar.
+Soler explains the traditional Filipino vocal genres harana and kundiman, and how he adapts them for the guitar.
 For international readers, he clarifies that harana is a polite, courtly serenade, while kundiman is a more complex, emotionally intense form of musical poetry reflecting deep longing.
-To give our readers a taste of this rich musical heritage, this issue includes Soler's beautiful arrangement of the traditional Filipino folk dance "Pandanggo Sa Ilaw" complete with sheet music.
+To give readers a taste of this heritage, the issue includes Soler's arrangement of the traditional Filipino folk dance "Pandanggo Sa Ilaw," complete with sheet music.

 Thomas Walsh and the 10-String Guitar

-Have you ever wondered about the mysteries of the 10-string guitar?
-Thomas Walsh, a classical musician specializing in contemporary music for the instrument, takes us on a journey into this unique soundscape.
+Have you ever wondered about the 10-string guitar?
+Thomas Walsh, a classical musician specializing in contemporary music for the instrument, takes us into this unique soundscape.
 Walsh details his transformative encounter with the music of Maurice Ohana, which prompted him to purchase a 10-string guitar in 2017.

-Our regular career and education columns are back to provide essential insights for your daily practice and professional life.
+Our career and education columns return with practical guidance for daily practice and professional life.

 Competitions and Community

-Finally, we have some thrilling announcements regarding the MusiCurate community.
-We are absolutely thrilled to announce that Dr. Edgar Omar Rojas Ruiz has won the 2025 MusiCurate Composition Competition with his brilliant single-movement work for solo guitar titled Rain of Sparks.
+We are delighted to announce that Dr. Edgar Omar Rojas Ruiz has won the 2025 MusiCurate Composition Competition with his single-movement work for solo guitar, Rain of Sparks.
 His work will be published and recorded by MusiCurate in the near future.

 Looking ahead, we are officially launching the 2026 MusiCurate Arrangement Competition.
-This year, veteran composer and guitarist Brian Katz has provided a framework for a composition called "A Thought" in the form of a lead sheet.
-We are inviting readers to reinvent this piece to their liking.
-Whether you want to formally arrange it or improvise over the provided chords, this is your chance to showcase your creativity.
-The deadline is July 1, 2026, and prizes include a feature in the magazine, online study sessions with Brian Katz, and a $150 gift certificate for our website.
+This year, veteran composer and guitarist Brian Katz has provided a framework for a composition called "A Thought" in the form of a lead sheet, and we are inviting readers to reinvent the piece to their liking.
+Whether you formally arrange it or improvise over the provided chords, this is your chance to showcase your creativity.
+The deadline has been extended to December 31, 2026, and prizes include a feature in the magazine, online study sessions with Brian Katz, and a $150 gift certificate for our website.

-This issue is a massive celebration of the classical guitar, and we cannot wait for you to read it.
-With all this incredible content, we hope to offer guidance, fulfillment, and general reading pleasure to all of our subscribers throughout the year.
+This issue is a celebration of the classical guitar, and we cannot wait for you to read it.

 Back to blog